vijay-ravi/EC2_jupyter_notebook/README.md

 # Pre-requisites:
 1. AWS Account
-2. Python environment (Download python 3.8.1 from www.python.org)
+2. Python environment (Download python 3.7.4 from www.python.org)
 3. Key-Pair file
 4. EC2 server

- have to add pip install boto3 and pip install awscli / aws config/access keys
+Note: If you havent set up your AWS account, installed boto3, awscli please refer to the article on my <website>: have to add pip install boto3 and pip install awscli / aws config/access key
-# Instructions:

 # 1. Download ec2_start.py and ec2_stop.py files and save to working directory of your local command line.
 For example, mine is C:\Users\Vijay.